 If the auto-tuning begins near the set point (warm start), the unit passes the warm-up cycle and enters the waiting cycle.
-Afterward the procedures are same
+Afterward the procedures are same as that described for cold start.

-Auto-Tuning Error
+AEEr Auto-Tuning Error

 If auto-tuning fails an ATER message will appear on the upper display in cases of :